klamping/cultivate-os-book/manuscript/preface.md

+This is not a book about Open-Source Software.

+Open-source software has won as a movement.
+Even the most closed companies have adapted

 Several years ago, I was having frequent conversations with a past colleague and good friend of mine about the subject of Open-source Software.
 In our role at the time, we were tasked with developing and supporting an infrastructure framework for over 300 developers.
 His focus was on the server-side, mine on the front-end.

 During our conversations, we began to grow an interest in how open-source projects run their show.
 We were specifically interested in some key parts: